-There are plenty of fad diet plans out there, but for dads who don’t want to eat fistfuls of ham in the name of Keto, there’s got to be a better way.
+There are plenty of fad diet plans out there, but for dads who don’t want to eat fistfuls of ham in the name of Keto or go on a yo-yo dieting roller coaster, there’s got to be a better way.
 Fortunately, dietitians and trainers agree that there are plenty of legitimate options for men who want to lose weight, eat healthier, and live longer for the sake of their families.

 But you’re busy.
 We get it.
 So we collected the best evidence-based diets for dads, right here.

 The Mediterranean diet has been around longer than any fad diet.
 It incorporates many whole, unprocessed foods rich in healthy fats and has been found to lower men’s risk of cardiovascular disease and mortality.
 Plus, it was ranked as the best diet overall by U.S. News and World Report.
 It works so well because it’s packed with macronutrients like protein, fats, and carbohydrates.
 And many of these foods come in the form of fairly accessible and affordable grocery store staples like grains, fruits, vegetables, fish, and a little red meat and red wine from time to time, so it’s easy to stick to—whether you’re in Santorini or Cincinnati.

 Dietary Approaches to Stop Hypertension or DASH diet includes low sodium foods that are rich in potassium, magnesium, and calcium, all of which help to lower men’s blood pressure.
 The diet was ranked the second best by U.S. News and World Report and includes many of the same fruits, vegetables, grains, and lean proteins that are found in the Mediterranean diet.
 The main difference is that DASH is designed to limit salt intake specifically, capping it at around 2,300mg, or one teaspoon of salt, per day.